-Q. I understand that you recently offered a solution to the problem of paperwhites drooping on your show.
+Q. You once offered a solution to the problem of paper whites drooping on your show.
 Could you repeat the info?
 Thanks so much!
 I ABSOLUTELY LOVE YOUR SHOW!!!!

 ---Holly in Laurel Springs, "New Joysey"

-A. How could I refuse someone with a name like 'Holly' at Christmas time?!
-Here's a lightly edited version of what we've been calling the "Pickled Paperwhites tip", courtesy of my good friend Sally Ferguson, who has been educating gardeners about Spring bulbs and other plants for many years as (the better) half of the Ferguson/Caras PR team (and family).
-Back in the earlier days of our show, she alerted me to this discovery with a very clever press release, and the information is still great.
+A. How could we refuse someone named 'Holly' at Christmas time?!
+Here's the "Pickled Paper whites tip", courtesy of Sally Ferguson, who has been educating gardeners about Spring bulbs and other plants for many years as (the better) half of the Ferguson/Caras PR team.
+Back in the early days of our show, she alerted me to the discovery with a very clever press release.

-The research—conducted by Dr. Bill Miller of the Department of Horticulture at Cornell University in Ithaca, NY—was prompted by an inquiry from a journalist.
-"It seems that a reader had claimed that pouring a little gin onto paperwhites growing in the traditional pebbles and water caused them to stay shorter and not fall over," says Dr. Miller.
-(Paperwhite narcissi are notorious for growing tall and leggy, often flopping over just as their spicy-scented white blossoms begin to bloom.)
+The research—conducted by Dr. Bill Miller of the Department of Horticulture at Cornell—was prompted by an inquiry "that claimed that pouring a little gin onto paper whites growing in the traditional pebbles and water caused them to stay shorter and not fall over."
+(Paper white narcissi are notorious for growing tall and leggy, often flopping over just as their spicy-scented white blossoms begin to bloom.)

-Dr. Miller found that growing paperwhites in a 4% to 5% solution of alcohol was actually an excellent growth regulation technique.
+Dr. Miller found that growing paper whites in a 4% to 5% solution of alcohol really was an excellent growth regulation technique.
 "When grown in 5% alcohol," he explains, "the plants stay about half the height of plants grown in water alone," but the flowers bloom just fine.
 Most liquors are 40% alcohol, so the correct mixture would be around 1 part booze to 9 parts water.
 "Gin, vodka, whiskey, rum, tequila and schnapps are all equally effective," he states, "so long as they are used in an amount that achieves the correct alcohol concentration."
 (Alcohol content is always half that of the labeled "proof", so an "80 proof" alcoholic beverage would contain the described 40% alcohol.)

 But don't use beer or wine, warns Dr. Miller; "they kill the bulbs."

-Q. Mike, I thought I heard you offer some advice for keeping Poinsettias alive.
-If so, could you repeat it?
+Q. Mike, could you repeat your advice for keeping Poinsettias alive?
 My plants seldom make it all the way through the Christmas season.
 Thanks,

 ---Stewart in Rockville, MD.

-The most important thing to remember about poinsettias is that, although they have come to Symbolize the Season, they HATE the weather that accompanies Christmas almost everywhere outside of Phoenix, San Diego, South Florida and other areas where gardening cowards reside.
+A. The most important thing to remember about poinsettias is that, although they have come to Symbolize the Season, they HATE the weather that accompanies Christmas almost everywhere outside of Phoenix, San Diego, South Florida and other areas where gardening cowards reside.
 The plants just can't take any kind of a chill.
 If you buy them on a cold day, make sure they get wrapped up well, get them into the car fast, and then drive them straight home.
-If you leave them in a freezing cold car while you stop to run errands on the way home, they may be DOA when you get home.

 Once safely inside, remove the protective plastic or paper and place the potted plants (whose red "flowers" are actually colorful 'bracts', a type of leaf structure) in bright indirect light but not direct sunlight.
 (Poinsettias thrive on six hours of bright light a day).
 And correct watering is essential.
 The best way to judge the water needs of this (and almost any other potted) plant is to go by the weight of the pot; dry pots are light, wet pots are heavy.

-When the pot does feel light, temporarily remove any decorative foil from the base and then plop the plant – pot and all –into a sink with a few inches of water in it.
-Let it sit there for an hour or so, so that the soil can become saturated.
-Then put it in the dish rack so the excess can run out the bottom of the pot.
-Once drained, rewrap and place the potted plant back on display.
-(Warning: watering houseplants from above is almost always a bad idea; especially when their base is wrapped up like poinsettias.
-Long soakings in a sink when the pot feels light with the decorative wrapping removed = long lived plants.)
+When the pot does feel light, remove any decorative foil and then plop the pot into a sink with a few inches of water in it for an hour so that the soil can become saturated.
+Then put it in the dish rack so the excess can drain out, rewrap and place the potted plant back on display.

-Don't feed it; it's almost certainly already been overfed by its original growers.
-And don't overwater!
+Don't feed it; and don't over water!
 Plants that get too dry will simply appear to "faint" a bit, and a little water will quickly revive them.
 Drowned plants will also appear to faint a bit, but will remain dead when you drown them some more.
-The best way to avoid either is to simply check the weight of the pot frequently.
-Don't try and water on a schedule; watering needs vary greatly depending on the indoor humidity and the type of soil mix the grower used.
+Don't try and water on a schedule; watering needs vary greatly depending on your indoor humidity and the type of soil mix the grower used.

-No matter what, make sure the bulb—naked bulb or potted up, greenery dead or still going—gets a rest for most of the summer.
-That means no light, no food, no water; just a cool, dark, dry place to go sleepies for a solid three months.
-(You can leave it rest longer for timing sake if you like, but not shorter.)
+No matter what, the bulb—naked or still in the pot—must then get a 'rest' for a solid three months.
+That means no light, no food, no water; just a cool, dark, dry place to go to sleep.
+(You can leave it rest longer if you like, but not shorter.)
 When the rest period is over, treat it like a brand new bulb again.
-(If you start around the first week of November, with any luck, it'll bloom for the holidays.)
+(If you start around the first week of November and it somehow got a lot of sun and enough rest, it'll bloom for the holidays.
+Good luck with that.)